Back Pain Specialist Questions and Answers

 Any organs located near the lower back can cause back pain.
 These organs include the kidneys, pancreas and colon.

-If you or someone you know is experiencing back pain, come see the specialists at Back Pain & Sciatica Center today!
+If you or someone you know is experiencing back pain, come see the specialists at Back Pain & Joint Center today!
 Our kind and compassionate professionals are experienced in treating back pain and can help relieve your symptoms.
 For more information on our back pain treatments, call our office and get in touch with a member of our specialist team.
 To book an appointment with our back pain specialist, visit our website or speak with us over the phone today.